Hello and Welcome!

 This palette is £9.99 and you can get it from Superdrug or Boots in the UK, I got mine from Superdrug, or from the Sleek website for £10 (no idea why it is 1p more).

-*Links in this post are affiliate links, which means I would earn a small commission if you choose to purchase through the link*
+*Links to the Superdrug and Boots websites in this post are affiliate links, which means I would earn a small commission if you choose to click through, and/or purchase through the links – this does not cost you anything extra*

 Description and Packaging